citynetwork/docs/docs/contrib/modifications.md

 **Headings:** Keep headings concise, under 80 characters.

-**Screenshots:** If you are contributing a change that contains screenshots from {{gui}}, they should use a resolution of 1920×1080 pixels (1080p).
+**Screenshots:** If you are contributing a change that contains screenshots from {{gui}}, they should have a resolution of 1920×1080 pixels (1080p).
-If your screen uses a larger resolution, use [Firefox Responsive Design Mode](https://firefox-source-docs.mozilla.org/devtools-user/responsive_design_mode/) or [Chrome/Chromium Device Mode](https://developer.chrome.com/docs/devtools/device-mode/) to configure your browser with 1080p.
+If your screen has a larger resolution, use [Firefox Responsive Design Mode](https://firefox-source-docs.mozilla.org/devtools-user/responsive_design_mode/) or [Chrome/Chromium Device Mode](https://developer.chrome.com/docs/devtools/device-mode/) to configure your browser with 1080p.

 Screenshots should be added to a directory named `assets`, located in the same directory as the Markdown file you are adding or editing.

 **CLI screen dumps:** If you are contributing a change that contains a screen dump from the `openstack` command-line client, please limit its width to 100 characters.
-You can do this by setting the following environment variable in your terminal, before you start work on your change.
+You can do this by setting the following environment variable in your terminal, before you start working on your change.

 ``` bash
 export CLIFF_MAX_TERM_WIDTH=100